klaudhaus/lit-up/README.md

 ### Accessing `up`

-There are three ways to access the `up` function - via the promised return value of `app`, as the argument to `bootstrap` or as a key provided to `view`.
+There are three ways to access the `up` function - via the promised return value of `app`, as a key provided to `view` or as the argument to `bootstrap`.

 ##### Return from `app`